noahmtnr/ines-autonomous-dispatching/README.md

 Note that the Cost Agent is no longer in use as the observation space changed over the course of the project.

+For the Reinforcement Learning Agent, one can configure the training checkpoint from which the agent should be restored and tested on.
+For this, navigate to the file of the respective agent in the testing folder.
+Go to the method run_one_episode().
+Adapt the file_name (i.e., file path) to your selected checkpoint.

-For these agents and the RL agents, one can run a comparison which tests all agents for certain orders and outputs rankings for multiple metrics on the performance of the agents on these orders.
+For the benchmark agents and the RL agents, one can run a comparison which tests all agents for certain orders and outputs rankings for multiple metrics on the performance of the agents on these orders.
 The following steps need to be conducted in order to run the comparison:
 1. Open the BenchmarkWrapper.py file in the testing folder.
 2. Go to the method file_read(self).